MLDataAnalytics/pNet/README.md

 ## Getting started
 Follow the Installation Instructions to install pNet, and then check out the [APIs](https://pnet.readthedocs.io/en/latest/api.html) and [Examples]( https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/examples) to learn how to get up and running!
+For visualization issues that might be caused by VTK, please check [TrobubleShooting](https://github.com/MLDataAnalytics/pNet/edit/main/README.md#troubleshooting).

 ### Run with a docker image
 ```